The Tübingen Schubert Archive

 - Schubert’s letters, letters of his friends, and documents on his early reception

 The international scholarly literature on Franz Schubert and his circle of friends has been collected on an ongoing basis ever since the Archive was founded.
-Since 1988 (including back cataloguing) it has been entered in the LISA Database (Literary Index Schubert-Ausgabe), which until now has been maintained in-house.
+Since 1988 (including back cataloguing) it has been entered in the LISA database (=Literary Index Schubert-Ausgabe).
 The holdings of the Special Library currently comprise more than 4,500 books, essays, and articles, including the personal library of the Schubert scholar Otto Erich Deutsch, which was given to the editorial board by the Berlin Staatsbibliothek Preussischer Kulturbesitz on permanent loan for its work on the New Schubert Edition.

 Using the Library

 The Source Collection is subject to property rights on the part of the owners.
 Reproductions of the sources are available for consultation but must not be shared or reproduced.
 Information on the present location of the sources can be supplied only if the sources in question are preserved in public libraries.